Fundamentals of Enumerations

 When writing a program, you can use 1 to represent Female.
 You can use 2 to represent Male.
 Consider this other list:

 This time, you can use 1 to represent a single family house and you can use 2 to represent a townhouse.
-One of the problems with these arrangements is that the numbers are vague and you must remember them exactly.
-Instead of just remembering that the constant 1 represents Single Family, you can create a list that has that type of house.
-In another list, instead of using 1 again, you can give it a name.
-Consequently, in each list, although the constant 1 would still be considered, at least it would mean something precise.
+One of the problems with these arrangements is that the numbers are vague, they can represent different things.
+So everytime you use one of those numbers, you must remember what a particular number represents.
+Instead of just remembering that the constant 1 represents Single Family, you can create a list where Single Family is 1.
+In another list, you can create another item that too, represents one.
+Consequently, in each list, the constant 1 would mean something more precise.

 An enumeration is a series of constant integers that each has a specific position in the list and can be recognized by a meaningful name.